apophatic/apophatic.github.io/posts/xml-based-reading-log.md

-# xml-based reading log
+# xml-based library

 2023-11-16

-There is a new page on this site, [the library page](/library), which is a reading log in a table format.
+There is a new page on this site, [the library page](/library), which is a list of some of my favorite creative works in a table format.
 The source of the library page is an XML document, albeit, a fairly simple one at the moment:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>